metabypass/captcha-solver-python/README.md

 # metabypass-python
 ## Configuration

-Get these credentials in Application section of MetaBypass website
+Get the following credentials from the "Application" section of the MetaBypass website:
 ```
 CLIENT_ID = 'YOUR_CLIENT_ID'  # ****CHANGE HERE WITH YOUR VALUE*******
 CLIENT_SECRET = 'YOUR_CLIENT_SECRET'  # ****CHANGE HERE WITH YOUR VALUE*******